microsoft/DeepSpeed/deepspeed/profiling/flops_profiler/README.md

 ### With the DeepSpeed runtime

-If using DeepSpeed for model training, no explict API calls are needed to use the profiler.
+If using DeepSpeed for model training, no explict API calls are needed to use the flops-profiler.

 In DeepSpeed config file, specify:
 * ```"flops_profiler": true``` to enable the flops-profiler.